19th May 2016

 10 Facts you should know about dental implants

-- When you have a dental implant fitted, it will be buried into your jawbone.
+2. When you have a dental implant fitted, it will be buried into your jawbone.
 Following this procedure your mouth will heal naturally and the implant, or root will be able to support a crown within 3-6 months.

-- In theory, anybody can have an implant fitted regardless of age.
-However an implant is likely to be more successful in a healthy mouth.
+6. In theory, anybody can have an implant fitted regardless of age.
+However, a dental implant in Clapham is likely to be more successful in a healthy mouth.
 Your dentist will be able to advise you as to whether you are a suitable candidate for dental implants.
 A lot of the dentist’s decision will be based on the size and quality of your jawbone.

-- In general the success rate of dental implants is 90-95%.
+8. In general the success rate of dental implants is 90-95%.
 These statistics were taken over a 30 year period.

 9. On rare occasions complications with implants can arise however there is a very low risk of damage to parts of the mouth.
 Your dentist will be able to advise you of the exact details of this as well as explain which measures are taken to ensure complications do not occur.

 10. It’s important to keep your teeth and gums as clean and healthy as possible following the fitting of your dental implant.
 Your dentist will be able to give you more information about how to do this.
 Do not be fooled by the word ‘false tooth’, it still works and acts like a natural tooth, collecting bits of food and bacteria.
 This is why the same amount of care that you give to your natural teeth should be given to your new tooth.

 To find out more about having dental implants in London, please get in touch with our expert team.
 They’ll be able to provide you with as much information as you need, as well as arrange a time for you to come in for a consultation.